I am traveling to Morocco in January with my wife and daughter. Any suggestions on what to do or where to stay in Casablanca and Marrakesh?

 (continued).
 Don't be worried by any authorities in Morocco, be polite but be firm with them.
 They tend to have a very officious way about them but really are pussycats.

 I'm sure, however you holiday there, that you will have a nice time.
-Morocco and it's people are beautiful and hospitable. over 4 years ago
+Morocco and it's people are beautiful and hospitable. almost 5 years ago